hschne/tiss-plus-plus/README.md

 # TISS++

-A Google Chrome extension improving TISS
+A Google Chrome extension improving TISS.

-- asdfasd
+## Features:

-- dfasdf
+- Adds a button for displaying a map for certain rooms.